Karl Lagerfeld: Weight loss

 Lagerfeld lost 42 kg in 2001.
-He explained: "I suddenly wanted to dress differently, to wear clothes designed by Hedi Slimane ...
+He explained: "I suddenly wanted to dress differently, to wear clothes designed by Hedi Slimane. ...
 But these fashions, modeled by very, very slim boys—and not men my age—required me to lose at least 40 kg.
-It took me exactly 13 months."
-The diet was created specially for him by Dr. Jean-Claude Houdret, which led to a book called The Karl Lagerfeld Diet.
+It took me exactly 13 months".
+The diet was created specially for him by Jean-Claude Houdret, which led to a book called The Karl Lagerfeld Diet.
 He promoted it on Larry King Live and other television shows.

 Book collecting

 Lagerfeld was a passionate book collector and amassed one of the largest personal libraries in the world.
-According to the Rare Book Hub, he was quoted as saying, "Today, I only collect books; there is no room left for something else.
+According to the Rare Book Hub, he was quoted as saying: "Today, I only collect books; there is no room left for something else.
 If you go to my house, I'll have you walk around the books.
 I ended up with a library of 300,000.
-It's a lot for an individual."
+It's a lot for an individual".